 Originally from Ogdensburg, NY, Emily met Jack in college at St. Lawrence University in Canton, NY in 2007.
 Emily and Jack dated throughout college, and Emily even bought Jack his first home brewing kit as a Christmas present in 2010!
 Upon graduating from St. Lawrence University with a Bachelor’s in Psychology, a Minor in Educational Studies and a Masters in Counseling and Human Development (and some school counseling AND bartending experience!) in 2011, Emily moved to Utah with Jack.
 Emily worked as a Middle School Counselor in Herriman, UT for two and a half years before deciding to move to Vermont to be closer to family and friends in 2014.
 Emily worked as an Elementary School Counselor in West Pawlett, VT for six short months before deciding to move closer to some friends in South Burlington, VT.
 It was around this time that Jack moved to South Burlington, VT, too.
 Emily and Jack soon closed on a house in South Burlington, VT, and were married at Stowe Mountain Resort with some of their chosen craft beer on tap in 2017!
 Recently, Emily worked as the Elementary School Counselor in Vergennes, VT for five years, at which point Emily decided to leave her position at her school to help Jack pursue his dream of owning a brewery in 2019.
 Emily manages the taproom, merchandise and events at Weird Window Brewing, and helps Jack keep everything clean, organized and running smoothly!

-Citra is an (almost) two year old Apricot Standard Poodle.
+Citra is a three year old Apricot Standard Poodle.
 Emily and Jack adopted Citra from a breeder in Colebrook, NH in 2018.
 Even before Citra was officially adopted, Emily and Jack knew they would name their dog Citra, obviously after one of their favorite hops.
-Citra loves to play, run around like crazy, say hi to everyone, give hugs and kisses and visit craft breweries!
+Citra even has her own beer!
+We Named the Dog Citra is our 6.0% New England IPA.
+Brewed with 100% Citra hops, this clean, juicy, citrusy IPA is sure to be your new best friend.
+Citra loves to play, run around like crazy, say hi to everyone, give hugs and kisses and visit craft breweries. #citrathebrewdog

 82 Ethan Allen Drive